neverfap-deluxe/nfd-api/content/meditations/DONE--01--observe-what-you-see.md

 ---
-  title: "Observe What You See"
+  title: "EP1 - Observe What You See"
   description: "NeverFap Deluxe Guided Meditation Series.
 Observe What You See"
   date: 2019-05-25
   draft: false